Bilew/Attack-Detection-Using-Deep-learning-Techniques-in-Software-Defined-Networking/README.md

 ## Model Architectures
 - LSTMs**: Effective for sequential data analysis.

+## Prepare a network Diagram using:
+  - Mininet
+  - Ryu Controller

+## From the Ryu Contrller in the control Layer:
+   - On top of your topology diagram, test the performance of deep learning for detecting attacks/malware.
+   - Then, evaluate the performance.
 ## Results & Performance
 - Accuracy: **XX%**
 - Precision: **XX%**